DMFT-evolution/DYNAMITE/docs/usage.md

 	- A2 (phi2): `indsA2y.dat`, `weightsA2y.dat`
 	- B2 (theta/(phi2−1e−200)): `indsB2y.dat`, `weightsB2y.dat`

+Alpha/Delta (optional):
+- `--alpha` in [0,1] blends a smooth non-linear index remapping into the default mapping; `--delta >= 0` controls the softness.
+Defaults are 0, preserving the paper grid exactly.
+The chosen values are recorded in `grid_params.txt`.

 Method notes and trade‑offs:
 - `poly`: local barycentric Lagrange of order n (degree n).
 Minimal weights per entry (n+1).
 Good accuracy for smooth data; fastest when the sample values change often.
 - `rational`: barycentric rational variant with the same interface and locality as `poly`, typically slightly more robust on irregular grids.